plowsof/monero-fund-watch/README.md

 86aSNJwDYC2AshDDvbGgtQ17RWspmKNwNXAqdFiFF2Db91v9PC26uDxffD9ZYfcMjvJpuKJepsQtELAdmXVk85E1DsuL6rG

 # Thank you
-A kind stranger who wishes to be known as TheKindGerman has donated enough to pay for 1 whole year of electricity ! :') up to 2021-08-22.
+A kind stranger who wishes to be known as TheKindGerman has donated enough XMR to pay for 1 whole year of electricity ! :') up to 2021-08-22.